 Supported by Celebrities

 Throughout the years, Scoutabout received a great deal of support and encouragement.
-Those from the professional theatre included Ifor Emmanuel, Billy Dainty, Gladys Morgan, Mickey and Griff, Russ Abbott, Syd Lawrence, Keith Harris, Charlie Chester, Ronnie Barker, Ken Dodd, Dame Thora Hurd, Roy Hudd, Matthew Kelly, Michael Le Vell, and Philip Schofield.
-The Mayor of Chester (later to be the Lord Mayor) has attended every production with the exception of two when he/she was represented by the Sheriff.
-Other guests have included the Dukes and Duchesses of Westminster, Lord and Lady Leverhulme, Lord Rochester, The Chief Scout, Sir William Gladstone and Lady Gladstone and Chester’s M.P.s Jack Temple, Peter Morrison, and Gyles Brandreth,.
-Every County Commissioner and Field Commissioner has attended at least one performance during their tenure of office.
-A significant point is that Eric Plenderleath, who has been a member of the Gang of Scoutabout and was for many years the Gang Organiser, attended the performance in the Millennium year in his capacity as the Lord Mayor of Chester.
-Fortune also shined on the Gang that year, after 46 shows we finally received the Red Scarf.
+Those from the professional theatre included – Ifor Emmanuel, Billy Dainty, Gladys Morgan, Mickey and Griff, Russ Abbott, Syd Lawrence, Keith Harris, Charlie Chester, Ronnie Barker, Ken Dodd, Dame Thora Hurd, Roy Hudd, Matthew Kelly, Michael Le Vell, and Philip Schofield.
+The Mayor of Chester (later to be the Lord Mayor) has attended every production with the exception of those when he/she was represented by the Sheriff.
+Other guests have included the Dukes and Duchesses of Westminster, Lord and Lady Leverhulme, Lord Rochester, The Chief Scout, Sir William Gladstone and Lady Gladstone and Chester’s M.P.s Jack Temple, Peter Morrison, Gyles Brandreth, Christine Russell, Stephen Mosley & Chris Matheson.
+Every County Commissioner and Field Commissioner attended at least one performance during their tenure of office.
+A significant point is that Eric Plenderleath who has been a member of the Gang of Scoutabout and was for many years the Gang Organiser, attended the performance in the Millennium year in his capacity as the Lord Mayor of Chester

 Supported by Business